Improving DM estimates using low-frequency scattering-broadening estimates: Conclusions

 \section{Conclusions}

 In this paper, we have demonstrated that the pulse-broadening in pulsar data can affect the estimates of DM using wide-band observations.
 Using simulated data, we show that a bias is seen in the DM estimates in scatter-broadened data.
 This bias depends on the spectral index of turbulence.
-The variability of the DM estimates over different epochs was found to be larger for scattering with a variable $\alpha$ suggesting that the DM noise estimates may be less reliable for scattering with a variable $\alpha$.
-A new technique, \texttt{DMscat}, for removing the pulse-broadening due to multi-path propagation in the IISM is presented in this paper to remove the observed bias.
+The variability of the DM estimates over different epochs was found to be larger for scattering with a variable $\alpha$, suggesting that the DM noise estimates may be less reliable for scattering with a variable $\alpha$.
+An improved technique, \texttt{DMscat}, for removing the pulse-broadening due to multi-path propagation in the IISM is presented in this paper to remove the observed bias.
 The technique was validated with tests on simulated data, where it was shown that the estimated DMs are consistent with the injected ones.
-The median DM error on the recovered DMs for the scattered data were shown to be similar to those for the data without scattering for S/N larger than 100.
-This suggests that the technique will be useful in reducing the scattering noise for S/N larger than 100.
-The measurements of the frequency scaling index, $\alpha$, and scatter-broadening time, $\tau_{sc}$, were presented for the first time for PSR J1643$-$1224 observed using the uGMRT as part of the InPTA project.
-Both $\alpha$ and $\tau_{sc}$ were found to vary with observational epochs and $\alpha$ was measured to be different from that expected for a medium with Kolmogorov turbulence. \texttt{DMscat} was applied to PSR J1643$-$1224 to obtain a DM time-series from profiles without pulse-broadening.
-Thus, we have demonstrated the applicability of \texttt{DMscat} both on simulated data-sets and observed pulsar data under the assumption that there is negligible frequency evolution of profile.
+The technique will be useful in reducing the scattering noise for S/N larger than 100.
+The measurements of the frequency scaling index, $\alpha$, and scatter-broadening time, $\tau_{sc}$, were presented for PSR J1643$-$1224 observed using the uGMRT as part of the InPTA project.
+Both $\alpha$ and $\tau_{sc}$ were found to vary with observational epochs and $\alpha$ was measured to be different from that expected for a medium with Kolmogorov turbulence, which was also seen in \cite{Main_2023}.
+This could be due to the presence of the HII region Sh 2-27 \citep{Mall_2022} in the line of sight.
+We will investigate this in a future work. \texttt{DMscat} was applied to PSR J1643$-$1224 to obtain a DM time-series from profiles without pulse-broadening.
+Thus, we have demonstrated the applicability of \texttt{DMscat} both on simulated data-sets and observed pulsar data under the assumption that there is negligible frequency evolution of the profile.